Do You Trust Yourself to Make That Career Move?

 Although I was passionate about my work, I knew that the intense pace and demanding hours were catching up with me.
 And that was the part I did not love.
 I wasn't living the healthiest lifestyle, and my body decided to send me a message.

-The night before my ultrasound, I sat alone again on the living room floor in the middle of the night and cried.
+The night before my ultrasound, I sat alone again on the living room floor in the middle of the night and wept.
 It's where I meditate, and this spot in my home gives me a place to process.
+When I finished crying, I closed my eyes and listened quietly to my heart in a state of calm.

 I knew it was time to choose again.
 To make a new career decision.